 If you have any questions or would like to get involved with the E.A.T.S.
 Garden Committee, please contact Jenn Miller at 874-2321, ext.
 232.

 *As of Fall 2015, the new greenhouse is happening, thanks to a partnership with WHS Wrangell Fabrication.
 In 2016, the structure was erected.
 In the Spring of 2017, WHS Senior Project Students worked to secure the roofing timbers.
-The plan is to enclosed the greenhouse this coming Fall.
+The structure in is in the process of being enclosed by Fall of 2018.